rtomrud/tagtoname/README.md

 The second argument is an options object with the following properties:

-- `keepCase`: Keep the case from the tags when renaming, defaults to `false`
+- `keepCase`: Keep the original case of the tags when renaming, defaults to `false`
 - `noop`: Whether to perform a dry run and not rename files, defaults to `false`
 - `separator`: The separator used to split the tags in the name, defaults to `"-"`
 - `tags`: An array of tags to use in the new name of the file, defaults to `["ARTIST", "artist", "TITLE", "title"]`